oist/LuscombeU_stlrepeatmask/README.md

 This is a local pipeline to pre-process downloaded genomes before feeding them to <https://github.com/nf-core/pairgenomealign>.

+## What it does:

+This pipeline takes genomes as inputs and soft-masks their repeats with the following software:

+ - tantan
+ - windowmasker
+ - repeatmasker

+The input of repeatmasker can be any of:
+ - repeatmodeller (default)
+ - DFAM
+ - a custom repeat library.

+Repeatmasker and repeatmodeller are run from the same image as the standard _nf-core_ module.
+But it is possible to pass the URL to an alternative singularity image, for instance to use the latest [TE Tools container](https://github.com/Dfam-consortium/TETools?tab=readme-ov-file#dfam-te-tools-container)

+It reports the number of masked bases using

+bedtools  custommodule  gfstrmsk  gfsttantan  gfstwindowmask  multiqc  pipeline_info  repeatmodeler  tantan  windowmasker

-## Introduction
+## Disclaimer

+This is not an official pipeline.
 This pipeline uses code and infrastructure developed and maintained by the [nf-core](https://nf-co.re) initative, and reused here under the [MIT license](https://github.com/nf-core/tools/blob/master/LICENSE).

 > The nf-core framework for community-curated bioinformatics pipelines.
 >